What is the Safest Flooring for Seniors?

 Cons:

-• Maintenance and Cleaning: Carpet maintenance will require effort and time, including regular vacuuming, stain removal, or costly deep cleaning.
+• Maintenance: Carpet maintenance requires regular vacuuming, stain removal, and deep cleaning.
 If you or your aging loved one suffers from allergies or respiratory difficulties, carpet might be too problematic.
-Additionally, homes with pets need extra cleaning measures to avoid fur buildup on the surface.
-If you’re struggling with mobility, taking care of the carpet might be challenging without help.
+Homes with pets need extra cleaning measures to avoid fur buildup on the surface.

-• Transportation: Aging adults in wheelchairs should avoid carpeting in the house.
-Most carpets are not compatible with wheelchairs or will cause trips and malfunctions.
+• Transportation: Aging adults in wheelchairs should avoid carpeting.
+Most carpets aren’t compatible with wheelchairs.

 Carpet